Serial Experiments Lain (video game): Plot

-Reception
+Reception and legacy

 Unlike the anime, the game drew little attention from the public following its initial release.
-Criticized for its (lack of) gameplay, as well as for its "clunky" interface, interminable dialogues, absence of music, and very long loading times, it was nonetheless remarked for its (at the time) remarkable CG graphics, and its beautiful backgrounds.
+Criticized for its (lack of) gameplay, as well as for its "clunky" interface, interminable dialogues, absence of music, and very long loading times, it was nonetheless remarked for its (at the time) remarkable graphics, and its beautiful backgrounds.
 In 2008, an English fan translation project of the game's script began, eventually being released as a PDF in 2014.
 By 2021, a renewed wave of interest in the game had formed, coinciding with the release of lainTSX, an unofficial web browser-based port of the English version of the game, utilizing webGL.
-A review of the browser version for The Michigan Daily described it as "raw and realistic in how it showcases mental health, but also overflowing with empathy for the matter, something a lot of representation misses".
+A review of the browser version for The Michigan Daily described it as "raw and realistic in how it showcases mental health, but also overflowing with empathy for the matter, something a lot of representation misses."
 The game has been cited as a precursor to later titles such as Her Story and What Remains of Edith Finch.
+By 2024, the game's value had risen to an extent that an unused, sealed copy of the game was valued at around US$3400.

+It received a 3/5 rating in a 2023 review from Grimoire of Horror, which commented that players used to more traditional, linear forms of gameplay may prefer to experience the narrative by watching videos of the game due to its unconventional structure, also noting that compared to the anime it focused more on "alienation and how we crave human interaction".